uvic-auvic/Polaris-2019/ros/src/controlsystem/README.md

 ## Implimentation Spec

-The YAML file MUST have a root tag with a dictionary of all states OR state lists.
+The YAML file MUST have a root tag 'states' which is a dictionary of either all state OR state lists.
 To differentiate between a state and a state list restrictions must be placed on what MUST be in a state, and what MUST NOT be in a state list.
 It is also to note that the root dictionary states, would be classified as a state list.